 Anatolia witnessed an important discovery, so much so that, it changed the history of civilization pretty quickly.
 A temple located in 16 km northeast of Sanliurfa was found in Gobekli Tepe and this temple is an older monument than some others such as even Stonehenge in England or the Pyramids in Egypt.

 Gobekli Tepe is thought to be the first temple in the world.
-Therefore, Gobekli Tepe is such an important spot that can change our knowledge regarding the prehistoric ages, which earned its place in UNESCO’s World Culture Heritage List.
+Therefore, this ancient sanctuary is such an important spot that can change our knowledge regarding the prehistoric ages, which earned its place in UNESCO’s World Culture Heritage List.

 History of Gobekli Tepe